Final Exam Assignment - Video Montage

 6. This is not a cheap and easy project.
 Use good lighting.
 Use a good sound mix.
 Have interesting shots.

-7. Audio is required, but doesn't have to be music.
+7. Some audio is required, but doesn't have to be music playing or constant sound.
 If you use music, no lyrics.
 Remember that sounds and music have meaning that can help or hurt your montage.
 Make sure it fits.
+Everything should have a purpose.

 8. The video should start with a slate that contains the names of the producers, the date, and the words "Final Exam Montage."
 The slate should be 5 seconds, then 5 seconds of black before the montage.
-If the DVD has a menu, that's fine, but it is not the same as a slate.
-You may edit the montage on Premiere, FCP, or Avid.
+Render your video as Vimeo 720p HD at whatever frame rate you used.
+These files should be in wide screen with no letterboxing.

 Procedures on Exam Day:

-1. Bring your DVD and paper to class.
-Make sure the disc works in the lab.
+1. Bring your drive and paper to class.
+Make sure the file will play in the 315 lab.
 If it doesn't work, you receive a zero.
-The DVD should have the names of you and your partner (if you had one) written on it.
+The filename should have the names of you and your partner (if you had one) written in it.
+Also - MAKE SURE TO UPLOAD YOUR MONTAGE TO STUDIO SO THAT IT CAN BE EMBEDDED FOR THE DROPBOX.
+Partners only need to do this for one person, but each person should have a note in the text box as to who your partner is and who uploaded the video.

-2. When it is your turn to play your DVD, you (and your partner) will come up to the podium and put the disc in the player.
-Put it in pause on the slate and wait for the professor to give you the signal to play.
+2. When it is your turn to play your video, you (and your partner) will come up to the podium and put the drive in the PC.
+Put the video in pause on the slate and wait for the professor to give you the signal to play.
 Either you or your partner should turn out the lights during playback.
 After playback, turn the lights back on and wait for the class to guess your message.

-3. After playing your DVD, the class will try to guess your montage's message.
+3. After playing your video, the class will try to guess your montage's message.
 You can tell us if we are partly correct, or getting hot or cold.
-If someone gets very close, then read your message, and we are done.
-The professor will evaluate the montage immediately.
-Take your disc and leave your paper with the professor.
+If someone gets very close, then read your message, and you are done.
+Give your paper to the professor.

 4. Your paper should include the message of the montage.
 It should then describe in detail how you think the images and sound created this message.
-Lastly, indicate at the bottom how much time each person contributed to the project in terms of percentages.
-50% for each would mean that both people were involved equally.
-If you did not have a partner, you do not have to report this.
+You also need to turn in a self and group evaluation if you had a partner.
+This is due in class.